edx/thumb-stack/static/README.txt

 Open edX Quick Start Thumb Drive
 ################################

+(The latest version of this file is at https://github.com/edx/thumb-stack/blob/master/static/README.txt)

 The files on this thumb drive will help you get started with development on Open edX.
 Included are: